anryts/todo-cli/README.md

 - search todo
 - help

-i want to create more user friendly interface, so i will use [dialoguer](https://docs.rs/dialoguer/0.7.1/dialoguer/) crate to create interactive command line interface.
+I want to create more user-friendly interface, so I will use [dialoguer](https://docs.rs/dialoguer/0.7.1/dialoguer/) crate to create interactive command line interface.

 my checklist for this project: